 Nearly all the courses, including this one, have people use the AliExpress method for sourcing products.

-That's the most problematic way of doing dropshipping because of poor quality, long shipping times, saturation - the list could go on much longer.
+This is the most problematic way of doing dropshipping because of poor quality, long shipping times, saturation - the list could go on much longer.

 Are people still doing it this way, sure.